Food Safety Program

 • Aquaculture and seafood production, processing, or handling businesses.

-• Any other business deemed ineligible by the Ministry.
+• Any other business deemed ineligible by the Government of BC.

 Eligible Activities and Costs